 The Oppenheimer Memorial Trust

-The OMT is an endowed Trust that makes grants to public benefit organisations and institutions, principally in the education sector.
+The Trust makes grants to public benefit organisations and institutions, principally in the education sector.
 It also supports the arts and a range of civil society organisations engaged in policy research and advocacy work.
 Proposals are adjudicated by the Board of Trustees.

 Brief descriptions of current OMT grants programmes and notes on scholarships and awards: